A Synonymous Variational Perspective on the Rate-Distortion-Perception Tradeoff: Synonymous Variational Inference Framework

 Based on the above derivation, the partial semantic KL divergence formulation Eq. \eqref{form1} can be decomposed into a full semantic KL divergence formulation Eq. \eqref{form2} and a conditional entropy of the variational distribution over the detailed representation.
-In a compression coding scenario, when the source sample $\boldsymbol{x}$ and the synonymous representation $\tilde{\boldsymbol{y}}s$ are given, the uncertainty in the detailed representation $\tilde{\boldsymbol{y}}_{\epsilon}$ arises only from the uniform noise $\mathcal{U}\left(-\frac{1}{2}, \frac{1}{2}\right)$ added to $\boldsymbol{y}_{\epsilon}$.
-Therefore, the conditional entropy of this variational distribution over the detailed representation remains constant during optimization and does not affect the optimization of the model parameters.
+In the learned compression setting considered in this paper, when the source sample $\boldsymbol{x}$ and the synonymous representation $\breve{\boldsymbol{y}}_s$ are given, the uncertainty in the detailed representation $\breve{\boldsymbol{y}}_{\epsilon}$ arises only from the unit-width uniform noise $\mathcal{U}\left(-\frac{1}{2}, \frac{1}{2}\right)$ added to $\boldsymbol{y}_{\epsilon}$.
+Therefore, the corresponding conditional differential entropy is zero and does not affect the optimization of the model parameters.
 Therefore,

 thus we prove the theorem. \end{proof}